complexdatacollective/documentation.networkcanvas.com/_tutorials/working-with-rosters.md

 Much like in other name generator interfaces, in order to select roster items the interface needs a prompt.
 This could be as simple as "Please select the people you know" however, we strongly encourage researchers to consider using common prompts or one's that relate carefully to a research question.
 You can use multiple prompts on the same interface.

-Remember that you can use multiple prompts on the same interface but without adding additional variables you will not be able to determine which prompt elicited which node.
+> Remember that you can use multiple prompts on the same interface but without adding additional variables you will not be able to determine which prompt elicited which node.
-{:.tip-box}

 ## Considering additional prompt variables: What is an alter pool?